dominhtri1995/quickfix-GO/README.md

 # quickfix-GO

-- This is QuickFix Code for TT FIX Adapter in Go [create an anchor](#anchors-in-markdown)
+- This is QuickFix Code for TT FIX Adapter in Go
 - Documentation can be found here:

 https://www.tradingtechnologies.com/help/fix-adapter-reference/introduction/whats-new-in-fix-adapter-717x/